CUAI/Non-Homophily-Benchmarks/README.md

 ## New Benchmarks for Learning on Non-Homophilous Graphs

+Here are the codes and datasets accompanying the paper: *New Benchmarks for Learning on Non-Homophilous Graphs* Derek Lim, Xiuyu Li, Felix Hohne, and Ser-Nam Lim.
+Workshop on Graph Learning Benchmarks, WWW 2021.

-Here are the codes accompanying our paper.
-There are codes to load our proposed datasets, compute our measure of homophily, and train various graph machine learning models in our experimental setup.
+ There are codes to load our proposed datasets, compute our measure of the presence of homophily, and train various graph machine learning models in our experimental setup.

 ### Organization
-`main.py` (*Coming Soon*) contains the main experimental scripts.
+`main.py` contains the main experimental scripts.

 `dataset.py` loads our datasets.